For-Credit Fun-Sized Courses

 - Apply their imagination to inventing a company

-Due to the generosity of Krannert School of Management sponsors, discounts of $500.00 per student will automatically be applied to reduce the cost for all participants in Empowering Women in Business.
+***Due to the generosity of Krannert School of Management sponsors, discounts of $500.00 per student will automatically be applied to reduce the cost for all participants in Empowering Women in Business.
 Additional need-based financial aid is available to Indiana residents who participate in the free or reduced lunch program.
-If you would like to apply for the additional need-based scholarship, please submit an application using this form.
+The application will be released soon.

 Model United Nations (UN) Summer Workshop